MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 ### Physical resource estimation

-In the previous step, the Resource Estimator computes the total number of physical qubits from the number of physical qubits required by the T factories that are responsible to produce the required T states that are consumed by the algorithm, plus the number of algorithmic physical qubits required to implement the algorithm logic.
+Finally, the overall physical resource estimation consists of total number of physical qubits and the runtime.
+The total number of physical qubits is calculated from the sum of the number of physical qubits required by the T factory copies that produce the T states that are consumed by the algorithm, plus the number of physical qubits required to execute the algorithm.

-The total runtime of the algorithm is the runtime calculated in the [Algorithmic physical estimation](#algorithmic-physical-estimation) step.
+The total runtime of the algorithm is decided based on the number of instructions that need to be performed to run the algorithm.
+It's the runtime calculated in the [Algorithmic physical estimation](#algorithmic-physical-estimation) step.

+The time chart shows the runtimes for the algorithm, and the runtime of a single T factory with all its invocations (possibly capped if there are too many invocations).
+The table lists the most important metrics that are used to compute these numbers.
+Note that the total runtime informs us about the number of T factory invocations.

+You can inspect the distribution of physical qubits used for the algorithm and the T factories using the space-time diagrams.
+The space diagram shows the proportion of these two.
+Note that the number of T factory copies contributes to the number of physical qubits for T factories.

+The time diagram shows the time required to execute the algorithm as it relates to each T factory invocation runtime and the number of T factory invocation.

 ## Assumptions